 Descendants of Culbokie

-The first is contributed by Ruth and Paris Major.
+The first was contributed by Ruth and Paris Major.

 We have been in communication with Ruth and Paris Major, Martha’s Vineyard, MA who have shared with us their researches into their ancestors who lived in Culbokie in the area known as Knockmisan.